-As I write this, it’s just after Valentine’s Day, the snow is falling outside…Colorado is so beautiful and unpredictable in the wintertime.
+As I write this, the snow is falling outside…Colorado is so beautiful and unpredictable in the wintertime.
 It could snow today and be 70 degrees with a sun so bright that we need sun protection the next day.

 I know it’s still early, but as a crocheter, we need to think a month or two ahead so we can get our lovely holiday gifts and fashion accessories made in time for upcoming celebrations – whether that be for Christmas, Valentine’s Day, St. Patrick’s Day or 4th of July and this amazing, luxurious cowl is perfect to gift any time of year!

 Isn’t it just beautiful?
 The weight of it is substantial – not uncomfortable, but regal.
 It’s warm and looks great with both your casual everyday outfit and your little black dress.
 So, you can wear it from daytime through the evening!

 Claire’s Highland Cowl Pattern

 Sizing and Yardage